 – Christmas carols: Colinde de Craciun

 And this would be it in terms of Christmasy-words.
 Did I miss any?
-Let me know in the comment section below and I’ll gladly translate that for you.
+Let me know in the comment section below and I’ll gladly translate them for you.

 And, of course, Merry Christmas to you all and a Happy New Year!
 Yes, Romania is not yet part of the “politically correct” revolution and we wish everybody a merry Christmas, not happy winter holidays or anything like that.